Bootstrapping leading hadronic muon anomaly: Bootstrap implementations

-\ee \\ The sum rules are given in the appendix\footnote{These calculations should be done carefully considering the RG running for $\alpha_s$ and condensates.
-I thank the authors of \cite{qcdpaper} for helping us to reproduce their results.
-The details are in the appendix.}.
-The dimension-four gluon condensate $\langle \a G^2\rangle$, vacuum saturation constant ($\kappa$) provide dominant contributions to the errors \cite{qcdpaper}.
+\ee \\ The sum rules are given in the appendix \ref{ap:qcdsumrules}.
+The dimension-four gluon condensate $\langle \a G^2\rangle$, vacuum saturation constant ($\kappa$) provide dominant contributions to the errors \cite{qcdpaper}, where $\kappa$ expresses dimension-six quark condensates as products of dimension-three quark condensates, $\alpha_s \langle (\bar{n}n)^2 \rangle=\kappa \alpha_s \langle \bar{n}n \rangle^2$ \cite{refpara_k}.
 For the convenience of determining tolerance, we considered an error for the first sum rule coming from strange quark mass, even though it has no visible effect in numerics.

 Since the FESRs have errors, we naively can't put them as equality.
-Rather, we must put them as inequality upto a tolerance.
-A weak but rigorous possible choice for the tolerance is the error, namely $ (\text{mean}-\text{error})<\frac{1}{s_0^{2+n}}\int_{4}^{s_0}t^n \rho_1^1(t)<(\text{mean}+\text{error})$.
-Considering this, we have \be \ee An improvement of the tolerance will be discussed in the upcoming section.
-Given the ansatz, now we are in a position to minimize $a_\mu^\text{LO-HVP}$ imposing the constraints \eqref{semimat}, \eqref{ineqSVZ} and partial wave unitarity $|S_\ell^I(s)|\leq 1$.
+Rather, we must put them as inequality up to a tolerance.
+A weak possible choice for the tolerance is the error, namely $ (\text{mean}-\text{error})<F_n<(\text{mean}+\text{error})$.